Tinkerforge/doc/en/source/Hardware/Master_Extensions/Ethernet_Extension.rst

 Ethernet Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-The Ethernet Extension can be configured in two different modi:
+The Ethernet Extension can be configured in two different modes:
 DHCP or static IP.
 If you use a static IP you have to enter **IP**, **Subnet Mask** and **Gateway**.

-The MAC address of the Ethernet is not fixed in hardware, it will be allocated by Tinkerforge.
+The MAC address of the Ethernet Extension is not fixed in hardware, it will be allocated by Tinkerforge.
 If it is lost in the EEPROM it can be found on the sticker of the Ethernet Extension.

 After configuring the Ethernet Extension you have to press the button "Save Ethernet Configuration" and restart the Master Brick.